53rd Electronic Warfare Group: Heavy Bombardment era

-When the 68th replaced the 4341st the 53rd Munitions Maintenance Squadron and the 911th Air Refueling Squadron were reassigned to the 68th.
+When the 68th replaced the 4341st (Note: The 68th Wing continued, through temporary bestowal, the history, and honors of the World War II 68th Reconnaissance Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4341st Strategic Wing.
+This temporary bestowal ended when the wing and group were consolidated into a single unit.) the 53rd Munitions Maintenance Squadron and the 911th Air Refueling Squadron were reassigned to the 68th.
 The 4241st's maintenance and security squadrons were replaced by ones with the 68th numerical designation.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

 The wing continued to conduct strategic bombardment training and global refueling operations to meet SAC commitments.
 Wing aircraft, most aircrews and maintenance personnel, and other support personnel were loaned to other SAC units for combat operations in Southeast Asia, 27 May 1972 – 15 July 1973.

 Air refueling

 In 1982 the B-52Gs of the wing were retired and the 68th Wing became the 68th Air Refueling Group.
 Elevated back to wing status in 1986, the 68th Air Refueling Wing participated in combat operations in Grenada (Operation Urgent Fury) in October 1983, in Libya (Operation Eldorado Canyon) in April 1986, and in Panama (Operation Just Cause) in December 1989.
 It deployed to Spain to provide airlift and air refueling during Operation Desert Shield/Desert Storm from August 1990 to March 1991.